FREE ITEM

 (Restricted to: Auto Gunner, Heavy+)

-As tradition, the Drummer is the light machine gun version of the SR-60 platform, featuring a new receiver, gas system and barrel to sustain its high volume of bullets.
-The Drummer is often used along with a 75 round cylindrical drum magazine, which was greeted with mixed feelings from soldiers, some saying the weapon is easier to repack its magazine, not requiring to link ammunition belts and being able to be done by any grunt in a trench, but some complains sometimes the drum might jam and feels a bit cumbersome.
-The SR-60B has cemented itself as the standard USRF light machine gun and can be found in almost every squad.
+The Drummer is the light machine gun version of the SR-60 platform, featuring a new receiver, gas system, and barrel to sustain its high volume of bullets.
+The Drummer is often used along with a 75-round cylindrical drum magazine, which was greeted with mixed reactions from soldiers.
+Some say the weapon is easier to repack because of the magazine, as it eliminates the need to link ammunition belts and can be done by any grunt in a trench.
+However, some complain that the drum is prone to jamming and becomes awkward to carry for extended periods due to the rear-heavy center of gravity.
+Despite this, the SR-60B has cemented itself as the standard USRF light machine gun and can be found in nearly every squad.

 SUMMER RAIN 2024 - FLASH PASS [UNATTAINABLE]